 - The most serious category might include for example where there has been a lengthy campaign of sexual or racial (or presumably disability) harassment.
 Awards in this category are relatively rare.
 Only in the most exceptional cases should an award for injury to feelings exceed the stated maximum.

 The Presidents say they will review and, if necessary, amend the Presidential Guidance each March.
 Any new Presidential Guidance will come into effect in respect of claims presented on or after 6th April in each year.
-That and also the Presidents’ response to their prior consultation on the new guidance is in their Response to judicial consultation: Employment Tribunal awards for injury to feelings… (link to judiciary.gov.uk).
+That and also the Presidents’ response to their prior consultation on the new guidance is in their Response to judicial consultation: Employment Tribunal awards for injury to feelings… (judiciary.uk).

-A clamant can recover for injury to feelings attributable to the act complained of, a dismissal for example, without needing to attribute the injury specifically to knowledge of discrimination (Taylor v XLN Telecom (external link), EAT, 2010).
+A clamant can recover for injury to feelings attributable to the act complained of, a dismissal for example, without needing to attribute the injury specifically to knowledge of discrimination (Taylor v XLN Telecom (bailii.org), EAT, 2010).
+In that case the claimant had attributed any injured feelings not to knowledge that he had been victimised for previously making an allegation of racial discrimination, but to the employer’s failure to comply with the statutory grievance and disciplinary procedures.

 Loss of earnings